PrestaShop/prestashop.github.io/news/_posts/2019-09-10-the-review-process.md

 [1]: At the time of publication of this article, there was only two: PrettyCI and TravisCI.
 [2]: This used to be done by a 3rd party service known as PrettyCI but it has [shut down](https://prettyci.com/goodbye).

+Note: the original article has been edited on Friday 3rd of April 2020 to remove PrettyCI and replace it in the content by new solutions.